batfish/batfish/questions/Parameters.md

 A BGP session status specifier follows the [enum set grammar](#set-of-enums-or-names) over the following values:

-* `NOT_COMPATIBLE` -- the BGP session is not compatibly configured
+* `NOT_COMPATIBLE` — the BGP session is not compatibly configured
-* `NOT_ESTABLISHED`, -- the BGP session configuration is compatible but the session was not established
+* `NOT_ESTABLISHED` — the BGP session configuration is compatible but the session was not established
-* `ESTABLISHED` -- the BGP session is established
+* `ESTABLISHED` — the BGP session is established

 ## BGP Session Type Specifier